 And then, a “blogging” application called WordPress was introduced and helped to start a new website revolution …

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-The WordPress theme system controls every aspect of your site’s design.
-It lets you add a “skin” over your site in a similar way that a website template system does but it also also gives you complete control over the management, appearance and customization of template options.
+The WP theme system controls every aspect of your web site design.
+It allows you to add a “skin” to your entire site in a similar way that a template system does but it gives you more control over the management, appearance and customization of template features.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

 As the above states, one of the unique features of a WordPress theme is that the way your website appears to site visitors is controlled independently of the management of your content.

 Basically, what this means is that a WordPress theme lets you change the appearance of your site as often as you want without modifying your site’s content and all the work you’ve put into it.
 For example, if you have configured WordPress site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of the website.
 All e-commerce features, site and plugin settings and product information will remain unaffected, but your site will look completely different.

 Because with WordPress, you no longer have to wait until your website’s design is done.
 You can get your business website built simply and get started with any WordPress theme you want, and modify the entire look, feel and design of your site in a few seconds, whenever you decide … and as often as you like!